valdolab/valdolab/README.md

 ### Hi there!
 I’m @valdolab 👋

-- 🔭 Currently I’m a Data Scientist and I’m interested in Software Engineering, Machine Learning, and AI.
+- 🔭 Currently I’m a Data Scientist and I’m interested in Machine Learning, and AI.
-- 🤔 In this space I spread some interesting projects about ML, DS, computer science, coding challenge, and software engineering.
+- 🤔 In this space I spread some interesting projects about ML, DS, computer science, coding challenges, and software engineering.
 - 📫 How to reach me: https://www.linkedin.com/in/osvaldovg/.
-- 😄 I really like to teach others and introduce them to the world of AI, ML and DS.
+- 😄 I really like to teach others and introduce them to the world of AI, ML, and DS.
-- 🌱 I’m currently learning about Transformers, Image Captioning and LLM.
+- 🌱 I’m currently learning about Transformers, Image Captioning, and LLM.
-- ⚡ I'm curious, I always like to keep learning how things work in the world and how can I use it to impact the others lives.
+- ⚡ I always like to keep learning how things work in the world and how can I use them to impact others' lives.

 <!--
 **valdolab/valdolab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.